25prabhu10/notes/docs/Non-Sorted/Math/Calculus.md

 ---
 title: Calculus
-description: Calculus is the mathematical study of change.
+description: Calculus is the mathematical study of change
-date: 2024-11-08
 ---

 # Calculus